vegaprotocol/specs/protocol/0027-ASSP-asset_proposal.md

 ## Modifying an existing asset

+If an asset modification that went through [governance](./0028-GOVE-governance.md) is enacted then there are Vega chain part and bridged chain part.

+### Bridged chain part
-If an asset modification that went through [governance](./0028-GOVE-governance.md) is enacted and it changes one of: `maximumLifetimeDeposit`, `withdrawalDelayPeriod` and `withdrawalDelayThreshold` then a signed payload for the appropriate bridge is emmited (and that's all that happens).
+If it changes one of: `maximumLifetimeDeposit`, `withdrawalDelayPeriod` and `withdrawalDelayThreshold` then a signed payload for the appropriate bridge is emmited.
 Anyone willing to pay the transaction fee (gas) can submit this to the bridge contract via multisig control and cause the changes to be appropriately reflected there.
 Vega will then update it's internal asset definition once the events are emmitted and confirmed the correct number of times by the bridge chain.

+### Vega chain part
+If it changes `quantum` then this new value becomes used immediately on enactement.

 # Changes initiated on chain